Businesses

 With the sheer amount of amenities popping up in the northeast region of Singapore, you’d think that those who’ve secured BTOs on the purple line have struck the lottery.
 From Woodleigh Mall to Sengkang Grand Mall, North-Easties don’t have to travel far at all to shop for their necessities or to quell their rumbling stomachs.

-Now, even the far end of Punggol cannot be considered ulu, because the brand new Punggol Coast Mall has just opened to the public earlier this March.
-Although some of its tenants are still in the midst of setting up shop, we went down to take a peek at what’s already up and running; here’s what you can expect to find at this breezy new mall.
+Now, even the far end of Punggol cannot be considered ulu, because the Punggol Coast Mall has just opened to the public earlier this March.
+From a sushi restaurant with robo-waiters to a sprawling open-air mall to wind down at, we took a trip down the North-East Line to take a peek; here’s what you can expect to find at this breezy new mall.

 How to get to Punggol Coast Mall?